 Today was the first time that my son Winter experienced death.
 He does not understand yet that dead means gone for the rest of this life.
 He thought that dead meant that Gus would be turned into just bones already.
 He could not understand why he was stiff and why everyone was crying.
 He is not yet sad himself.
-I am hoping that a part of him is still so connected to the “eternalness” of consciousness that for him, death is not annihilation.
+I am hoping that a part of him is still so connected to the “eternalness” of consciousness that for him, death is not gone-ness.

 Our fear of death, makes us miss the ever present truth that our existence is not restricted to the single lifespan stretching from the moment we are born to the moment we draw our last breath.
 There is in fact no such thing as beginning, just as there is no such thing as end.
 Ultimately there is no coming and there is no going.
 This physical life is simply a temporary expression of the eternal transcendental energy and consciousness that is you.
-When the conditions are right for it, that energy manifests into a life and when conditions are no longer right, it withdrawals it’s flow through that manifestation.
+When the conditions are right for it, that energy manifests into a life and when conditions are no longer right, it withdrawals its flow through that manifestation.
 It is an eternal cycle that takes place again and again.
 You cannot have a life and you cannot lose a life because you are life.